thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 ## Asyncronous

-One thing to note is that Node JS is asyncronous by nature and a concept using call backs is used heavily.
+One thing to note is that Node JS is asyncronous by nature and a concept using callbacks is used heavily.

 It does take some time to get use to, but you will get there.